bank-vaults/bank-vaults.dev/docs/mutating-webhook/external-vault.md

             secretName: vault-ingress-tls-secret
     ```

-1. Deploy `Vault` with the operator in your `cluster1`:
+1. Deploy the `Vault` custom resource containing the `externalConfig` section to `cluster1`:

     ```bash
     kubectl apply -f your-proper-vault-cr.yaml
     ```

-1. After Vault started in `cluster1` you can use `vault-secrets-webhook` in `cluster2` with proper annotations:
+1. After Vault started in `cluster1`, you can use the `vault-secrets-webhook` in `cluster2` with the proper annotations.
+For example:

     ```yaml
     spec: